 Many people believe that since a dental implant can’t cause cavities/decay, they don’t have to be as meticulous with their oral hygiene as natural teeth.
 This is INCORRECT!
 Dental implants need healthy gum tissue and supporting bone to succeed.
 Clean gums are also essential for the success of dental implants.

 To keep your implants healthy and clean, certain procedures and efforts are necessary to prevent them from accumulating harmful germs and plaque, which can induce peri-implantitis.
-(Peri-implantitis is an inflammatory disease that targets soft and hard tissues surrounding the dental implant, which may result in loss of the device.)
+(Peri-implantitis is an inflammatory disease that targets soft and hard tissues surrounding the dental implant, which may result in the loss of the device.)

 Dental implants are a highly successful medical intervention despite the cleaning difficulties that some types of prostheses may create.
 The prevention of peri-implant disease is critical to long-term implant health and performance.
 It’s an important factor in the success of your implants.

 Book your appointment now at San Diego Smile Center – Affordable Dental Implants San Diego

 SINGLE TOOTH IMPLANTS CARE (Natural teeth care is provided similarly.)

 - Use a soft-bristled toothbrush to clean twice a day, at the very least.